Rishi Sunak leads PM race as Boris Johnson flies back to London

 Neither Mr Sunak nor Mr Johnson have officially launched their campaigns, but this has not stopped backers declaring their support.

-Mr Johnson was seen flying back from a holiday in the Dominican Republic on a BA flight, and is due to arrive in London on Saturday morning.
+Mr Johnson was seen heading home from a holiday in the Dominican Republic on a BA flight, and is due to arrive in London on Saturday morning.

 Sources from Mr Sunak's campaign told BBC News he had already reached the 100 nominations needed to make it onto the ballot paper.